odino/odino.github.com/source/_posts/2016-02-11-connecting-to-the-inflight-internet-on-emirates-flights.markdown

 date: 2016-02-11 09:00
 comments: true
 categories: [wifi]
+description: Having troubles connecting to the internet on an emirates flight?
+172.19.248.1 is the answer
 ---

 It would really be hard for you to find this article useful because